browsh-org/www.brow.sh/_docs/01-intro.md

 itself was parsed by Browsh running inside another browser.
 The point being that the HTML or text that Browsh outputs is extremely lightweight.
 As of writing in 2018, the average website requires downloading around 3MB and making over 100 individual HTTP requests.
 Browsh will turn this into around 15kb and 2 HTTP requests - 1 for the HTML/text and the other for the favicon.

-Currently the HTML/text output is not updated in real time nor interactive, the hope is that the Browser client will eventually have feature parity with the TTY client.
+Currently the HTML/text output is not updated in real time nor interactive, the hope is that the browser client will eventually have feature parity with the TTY client.

 ## Installation